Edited By : Renée Deveney

 New research may link Ozempic to vision loss.
 A 2024 study published in JAMA Ophthalmology reported that patients who took semaglutide-containing drugs had a significantly higher risk of developing nonarteritic anterior ischemic optic neuropathy (NAION) compared with patients not on a GLP-1 agonist.

-NAION is an incurable condition, and it occurs when blood flow to the optic nerve stops.
-According to the study, GLP-1 drugs could affect the optic nerve, leading to development of the eye condition.
+NAION is an incurable condition that occurs when blood flow to the optic nerve stops.
+According to the study, GLP-1 drugs could affect the optic nerve, leading to the development of the eye condition.

 Please seek the advice of a qualified professional before making decisions about your health or finances.